evkx/evkx.github.io/content/models/volvo/em90/EM90/_index.md

 ### Sound system

-One type of sound system is available for the Volvo EM90.
+The Volvo EM90 comes equipped with one sound system option:

-- With the Bowers & Wilkins Sound System, you get 21 speakers with a max system output of 500 watts.
+- **Bowers & Wilkins Sound System**: This system features 21 speakers and delivers a maximum output of 500 watts.

-The model has 3 USB-C connections as standard.
+Additionally, the model includes 3 USB-C connections as standard.
 The model has 1 USB-A connections as standard.

 ## Lights